Jean Chrétien: Retirement

 Chrétien is a member of the Fondation Chirac's honour committee, ever since the foundation was launched in 2008 by former French president Jacques Chirac in order to promote world peace.
 He is also a member of the Club de Madrid, a group of former leaders from democratic countries, that works to strengthen democracy and respond to global crises.
 Jean Chrétien is also an Honorary Member of The International Raoul Wallenberg Foundation.

 Chrétien is named in the Paradise Papers, a set of confidential electronic documents relating to offshore investment that were leaked to the German newspaper Süddeutsche Zeitung.

 Chrétien was appointed a Companion of the Order of Canada on June 29, 2007.
 He was appointed to the Order of Merit by Queen Elizabeth II in July 2009 and received the insignia of the order from the Queen on October 20, 2009.

 In December 2011, Chrétien claimed that the Conservative Party and their majority government would overturn the legalization of same-sex marriage and abortion.
 In March 2013, Chrétien criticized Stephen Harper's foreign policy, sparking some debate about the different degrees of influence Canada has held in foreign affairs under the two prime ministers.
 On September 12, 2015, Chrétien published an open letter to Canadian voters in multiple newspapers in which he criticized Harper's response to the European migrant crisis, stating that Harper has turned Canada into a "cold hearted" nation and he has "shamed Canada".
-"I am sad to see that in fewer than 10 years, the Harper government has tarnished almost 60 years of Canada's reputation as a builder of peace and progress.", Chrétien stated before imploring voters to topple the Harper government in the upcoming election.
+"I am sad to see that in fewer than 10 years, the Harper government has tarnished almost 60 years of Canada's reputation as a builder of peace and progress", Chrétien stated before imploring voters to topple the Harper government in the upcoming election.

-In October 2021, Chrétien faced controversy during a promotional press interview for his recent book publication in which he denied having knowledge of the ongoing abuse happening to indigenous children in residential schools during his time as Indian Affairs Minister.
-He went on to compare the experience of Indian Residential Schools; which inflicted lifelong psychological and physical trauma and led either directly or indirectly to the deaths of thousands of children who attended the schools; to his own experience at a private boarding school.
+In October 2021, Chrétien faced controversy during a promotional press interview for his recent book publication in which he denied having knowledge of the ongoing abuse happening to Indigenous children in residential schools during his time as Indian Affairs Minister.
+He went on to compare the experience of Indian Residential Schools, which inflicted lifelong psychological and physical trauma and led either directly or indirectly to the deaths of thousands of children who attended the schools, to his own experience at a private boarding school.
 NDP MP Charlie Angus contested that the residential school abuse was reported to the department while Chrétien was minister, citing a letter from a teacher at St. Anne's Residential School in Fort Albany, Ont.
 It was dated 1968.
-In it, the teacher told him “that crimes are being committed against children," and "that he as Indian affairs minister had to step up and do something."
+In it, the teacher told him "that crimes are being committed against children," and "that he as Indian affairs minister had to step up and do something."
 Chrétien never responded.

 In September 2022, Chrétien attended Elizabeth II's state funeral, along with other former Canadian prime ministers.

+Chrétien was expected to attend King Charles III's historic speech from the throne in the Senate of Canada on May 27, 2025.
+However, Chrétien was unable to attend because he was recovering from heart surgery.